Esakyir

-Esarkyir (also spelled 'Esakyir', 'Essakyir' or 'Essarkyir') is a town in the Central region of Ghana 98 km away from the capital on Accra Cape Coast road.
+Esarkyir (also spelled 'Esakyir', 'Essakyir' or 'Essarkyir') is a town in the Central region of Ghana, and 98 km away from the capital on Accra Cape Coast road.

 In June 2012, the new Ekumfi District was inaugurated, with Essarkyir as its capital.

 The town is also known for the Esarkyir T.I.
 Ahmadiya Secondary School.
 The school is a second cycle institution.